top of page

 Botox

-Botox is a drug administered intramuscularly that reduces the contraction force of muscles.
-Botox treatment is successfully applied in dentistry to patients with overdeveloped chewing muscles, patients with teeth clenching and grinding habits, and patients with jaw joint problems related to this.
+Botox is an intramuscular medication that reduces muscle contraction.
+Botox treatment is successfully used in dentistry for patients with overdeveloped chewing muscles, those with teeth-clenching and grinding habits, and those with related jaw joint problems.

 Applying Botox treatment to the masticatory muscles requires a session of approximately 5-10 minutes and is a fairly painless procedure.